Mandatory SuDS approval in Wales

 SAB will approve (possibly with conditions), request amendments, or refuse.
 Approval may be conditional on inspections during construction.
 You can appeal refusal to Welsh Ministers.

 Do not start any drainage construction work until you have SAB approval in writing.
-Beginning without approval is a criminal offence.
+Beginning without approval exposes you to stop and enforcement notices, and failing to comply with a notice is a criminal offence with an unlimited fine.

 SAB applications incur fees based on construction area size, plus inspection fees where conditions are attached.